NC State Wolfpack

 The NC State Wolfpack is the nickname of the athletic teams representing North Carolina State University.
 The Wolfpack competes at the National Collegiate Athletic Association (NCAA) Division I (Football Bowl Subdivision (FBS) for college football) as a member of the Atlantic Coast Conference (ACC) for all sports since the 1953–54 season.
-The athletic teams of the Wolfpack compete in 23 intercollegiate varsity sports.
-NC State is a founding member of the ACC and has won ten national championships: four NCAA championships, two AIAW championships, and four titles under other sanctioning bodies.
+The athletic teams of the Wolfpack compete in 22 intercollegiate varsity sports.
+NC State is a founding member of the ACC and has won eleven national championships: five NCAA championships, two AIAW championships, and four titles under other sanctioning bodies.
 Most NC State fans and athletes recognize the rivalry with the North Carolina Tar Heels as their biggest.

-The primary logo for NC State athletics is a red block 'S' with an inscribed 'N' and 'C'.
-The block S has been in use since 1890 but has seen many alterations through the years.
-The color red was adopted from the state bird, the cardinal.
-It became the sole logo for all NC State athletic teams in 2000 and was modernized to its current design in 2006.
+The logo for NC State athletics is a wolf head wearing a sailor cap.
+The wolf depicted is known by NC State fans as "Tuffy" (not to be confused with the on-site mascots, Mr. and Ms. Wuf), and has been the primary athletic logo since 2021.
+The wolf head logo was preceded by the block S logo, which consisted of an 'N' and a 'C' inscribed in a larger 'S'.

-NC State athletic teams are nicknamed the 'wolfpack'.
-The name was unofficially adopted in 1921 following an unsigned letter to the NC State Alumni News suggesting the moniker "Wolf Pack".
+NC State athletic teams are nicknamed the 'Wolfpack'.
+The name was unofficially adopted by the football program in 1921 following an unsigned letter to the NC State Alumni News suggesting the moniker "Wolf Pack".
+Other varsity teams of that era were called the "Red Terrors" until 1948, when a campus-wide vote chose "Wolfpack" as the nickname for all varsity teams.
 Prior to the adoption of the current nickname, North Carolina State athletic teams went by such names as the Aggies, the Techs, the Red Terrors, and Farmers.